 - Worse outcome if infection acquired in 1st trimester but higher chance of vertical transmission later in pregnancy

-- Measuring IgG (positive within 1-2 weeks and remain so for life)
+- Serum IgG – positive within 1-2 weeks and remains so for life

-- Specific IgM and IgA (more useful in neonates)
+- Specific IgM and IgA (more useful in neonates, and can help to determine if the infection is acute)

 - Only required in healthy individuals if symptoms are severe: